cmengting/analyze/README.md

 - [AUTOSAR C++14](https://www.autosar.org/fileadmin/standards/R22-11/AP/AUTOSAR_RS_CPP14Guidelines.pdf)
 - [Google C++ Style Guide](https://naive.systems/styleguide/cppguide.html)

-The Enterprise Edition supports more recent versions of the above coding standards, other C/C++ coding standards including more security-oriented rules from CERT and CWE, and many other programming languages.
+The Enterprise Edition supports (a) more recent versions of the above coding standards, (b) other C/C++ coding standards including more security-oriented rules from CERT and CWE, and (c) many other programming languages.

 Refer to our demo repositories (e.g. [analyze-demo](https://github.com/naivesystems/analyze-demo) and [googlecpp-demo](https://github.com/naivesystems/googlecpp-demo)) to see how